Strengthening the Management and Leadership Skills of Executives of Community Health Centers and AIDS Service

-The UCLA/Johnson & Johnson Health Care Executive Program (HCEP) provides a unique opportunity for executives of community health centers and AIDS Service organizations to participate in an eleven day intensive management training session, held annually at UCLA Anderson School of Management.
+The UCLA/Johnson & Johnson Health Care Executive Program (HCEP) provides a unique opportunity for executives of community health centers and AIDS Service providers to participate in an eleven day intensive management training session, held annually at UCLA Anderson School of Management.
 Participants engage in a rigorous but relevant curriculum that provides the requisite skills, knowledge and abilities to successfully manage and lead change in their organizations and communities.
 The program has graduated nearly 700 participants since its inception in 2002 and is generously supported by Johnson & Johnson.

 The HCEP is especially designed and valuable for community health centers that are adapting to the Affordable Care Act (ACA).
 The ACA requires that community health centers and community-based health care organizations enhance the efficiency and scope of their service delivery model, consider building alliances and partnerships, provide for expanded patient access, position themselves in an increasingly competitive marketplace, enhance the patient experience, improve health outcomes, and develop and utilize effective health information systems.
 These and other competencies relevant to health care reform are the focus of the HCEP.